jank-st/stm32U0_training_materials/adc/adc_theory.md

 # ADC overrun

 On the ADC may occur an overrun condition.
 It mean that the converted data was not read in time by the CPU or the DMA, before the data from a new conversion is available.
-\

 That ADC converted new value but the previous was not read.
 This can easily happen in scan mode without DMA.

-The for this we can set two behaviors
+The for this we can set two behaviors.

 * Overrun data preserved
 * Overrun data overwritten